 In the current divisive political climate, the celebratory, unifying ethos of Expo 2020 Dubai is a breath of fresh air.
 Its theme is ‘Connecting Minds, and Creating the Future.’

 “The UAE and Dubai historically have always been a connecting point for cultures.
 Right now, we have more than 180 nationalities who live, work and call Dubai home.
 So, it’s already a multicultural melting-pot that connects people.
-The theme is very apt for Dubai.
+The theme is also very apt for Dubai.
 It’s about creating a positive and optimistic future through connection.”

 Themed pavilions and thematic districts